metabase/metabase/docs/operations-guide/running-metabase-on-debian.md

 ### Create an unprivileged user to run metabase and give him acces to app and logs

-For security we want to have metabase run by an unprivileged user.
-We will call the user simply metabase.
-Further we will already generate files we need later for logging and configuration of metabase and apply the correct security settings for our unprivileged user.
+For security reasons we want to have Metabase run as an unprivileged user.
+We will call the user simply `metabase`.
+Further we will create the files we will need later for logging and configuration of Metabase, and apply the correct security settings for our unprivileged user.

     $ sudo groupadd -r metabase
     $ sudo useradd -r -s /bin/false -g metabase metabase